tintun2602/Oblig-4/README.md

 ## Task

-1. Create a model that predicts a the age of a passenger on the titanic based on the other features in the dataset.
+1. Create a model that predicts a the age of a passenger on the titanic based on the features in the dataset.
 2. Validate the model on test_data.
 The model _must_ have a RMSE (root mean squared error) of less than 15 on test_data.

 ## Disclaimers